Why are turtles important?Project & Pod News / 09 November 2022

 - Turtle Conservation in Greece – helping loggerhead turtle nests and hatchlings, monitoring green sea turtles in the harbour

-- Turtle and Wildlife Conservation in Costa Rica - monitor and protect olive ridley sea turtle nests and hatchlings
+- Turtle and Wildlife Conservation in Costa Rica – monitoring and protecting olive ridley sea turtle nests and hatchlings

-- Marine Conservation in Thailand – research and monitor green and hawksbill sea turtles
+- Marine Conservation in Thailand – researching and monitoring green and hawksbill sea turtles

-- Marine Conservation in South Africa - collect photos and record sightings of green, hawksbill and loggerhead turtles
+- Marine Conservation in South Africa – recording sightings and collecting photos of green, hawksbill and loggerhead turtles

-Sea turtles are incredibly important to the ecosystem as they are a "keystone species", which means they are a vital part of their environment and if the were removed from their habitat it would change dramatically and there would be big impacts other wildlife.
+Sea turtles are incredibly important to the ecosystem as they are a "keystone species", which means they are a vital part of their environment and if the were removed from their habitat, it would change dramatically and there would be big impacts on other wildlife.

-Sea turtles migrate huge distances so they place an important role in transporting the organisms that live on them and essential nutrients from beaches, to reefs, seagrass beds and the open ocean.
+Sea turtles migrate huge distances so they play an important role in transporting the organisms that live on them and essential nutrients from beaches, to reefs, seagrass beds and the open ocean.

 Tough start to life